 A cleaning device developed by Clewat is one of the few concrete solutions to the marine plastic waste problem that works.
 The advantages of our devices are versatility, environmental friendliness and efficiency.

 Plastic waste in the ocean is one of the largest environmental problems, which affects all the seas of the world.

 It is estimated that there are currently over 150 million tons of plastic waste in the seas and 10 million tons more of plastic waste are transported annually into the seas.
-Plastic garbage in the oceans is a threat to marine animals and marine ecosystems, but also to human health.

 When plastic particles get into the sea, it won’t disappear, instead, it slowly grinds into microscopically small particles, microplastic.
-Animals eat or cling to plastic, in addition the microplastic ends up in the food chain and eventually in the human body.

 There are no sea areas in the world where there is no garbage.
 Every minute one truckload of plastic is dumped into the sea.
 The sea has been treated as a landfill and the consequences are now visible.
 The plastic waste must be removed from the water as soon as possible.